Jade Eagleson: 2017–2020: Early career and self-titled album

 In 2017, Eagleson won the Emerging Artist Showcase at the Boots and Hearts Music Festival.
 In May 2018, Eagleson released "Got Your Name on It", his debut single on Umusic.
 It would peak at #6 on the Billboard Canada Country chart and at #90 on the Canadian Hot 100.
 The song has been certified Platinum by Music Canada.
 Later that year, Eagleson released his debut self-titled extended play.
-The EP included Eagleson's second single "Count the Ways", which was also certified Gold by Music Canada and peaked at #4 on the Canada Country chart.
+The EP included Eagleson's second single "Count the Ways", which was also certified Platinum by Music Canada and peaked at #4 on the Canada Country chart.

 In October 2019, Eagleson released his third single "Lucky".
 Eagleson was then awarded "Rising Star" at the 2019 CCMA Awards.
 "Lucky" then became Eagleson's first #1 hit on the Canada Country chart in 2020.
 In April 2020, Eagleson released his fourth single "Close", which would peak at #8 on the Canada Country chart, and #88 on the Canadian Hot 100 (a new career high).
 His debut studio album Jade Eagleson was released on July 24, 2020 and included all four of his previous singles.